lizamezioug/Simple-Games/README.md

    - Jumping obstacles
    - Incremental speed and difficulty

-2. **Graduation Catch
+2. **Graduation Catch**
    - Player controls a character to catch falling graduation caps
    - Shoot projectiles to interact with falling items  (increase score)
    - Game over if a falling cap touches the player
    - Score system with a target score (2024) for graduation
    - Victory state when target score is reached
-   - Keyboard controls: arrow keys for movement, spacebar for jump/shoot
+   - Keyboard controls: arrow keys for movement, spacebar for shoot
    - Sound effects for shooting, collisions, background music, and victory/defeat
    - Supports window resizing with responsive background scaling